GiftXXVI/DSA_Show_Me_The_DS/README.md

 ## 2. File Recursion

 The implementation uses recursion to visit all nodes at all levels of the directory tree.
+Recusrsion was selected because it is an intuitive algorithm for any scenario where a hierarchy of items with an unknown number of levels and uknown number of items per level has to be explored.

 If
 - n represents the current level(depth) of the directory tree and